DaedalicEntertainment/qt-coding-conventions/README.md

     // Wrong:
     if (!_invisible)

+7.4.
+Declare each variable on a separate line.

+7.5.
+For pointers or references, never use a single space between the type and `*` or `&`, but a single space between the `*` or `&` and the variable name.
+For us, the fact that we are declaring a pointer or reference variable here much more belongs to the type of the variable than to its name:

+      char* x;
+      const QString& myString;
+      const char* const y = "hello";

+7.6.
+Test whether a pointer is valid before dereferencing it.

 ## 8. Enums & Constants

 8.1.
 When defining constants, prefer `enum class` over `static constexpr` over `static const` variables over `#define`.

 8.2.
 Other constant names, such as for QString constants, are ALL_CAPS with underscores between words.

 ## 9. Indentation & Whitespaces

 9.1.
-4 spaces are used for indentation.
+Four spaces are used for indentation.
 Spaces, not tabs!

 9.2.
-Use blank lines to group statements together where suited.

-9.3.
 Always use a single space after a keyword and before a curly brace.

       // Wrong
       if(foo){